rusoto/rusoto/README.md

 ## Supported OSs and Rust versions

-Linux, OSX and Windows are supported and tested via TravisCI and Appveyor.
+Linux, OSX and Windows are supported and tested via Azure Pipelines and Appveyor.

-Rust stable is supported.
-Older versions of Rust are supported and tested via TravisCI.
-The minimum Rust version is incremented when it becomes inconvenient to support older versions.
-The current minimum version of Rust supported can be found in [.travis.yml](.travis.yml).
-If a version number is not specified in the `rust` section, only the named versions listed are supported.
-This should be stable, beta and nightly.
+Rust stable, beta and nightly are supported.

 ## License